jourquin/CaliberHPG336DAB-UPNP/README.md

 If you listen to Spotify music, you can use the Spotify smartphone app to change the music you listen to (with the latency described earlier).

+## iPhone

+I didn't (yet) find a direct solution to stream iPhone music to the caliber device.
+A simple workaround is to play music of the iPhone on a Mac computer via [Airplay](https://www.apple.com/airplay/).
+If the Mac is running the VLC / UMS combination explained in the
+[previous section](#macos), the sound of your iPhone will be streamed to the Caliber device.